This page is dedicated to the legacy of Father Patrick Shanahan, co-founder of StreetInvest and champion of street children's rights.

-Patrick addressed the UN on no less than three occasions in his fight for international guidance on the protection of street children's rights, in May 2011, November 2011 and May 2014
+Patrick was, of course, a compelling public speaker and addressed the UN on no less than three occasions in his fight for international guidance on the protection of street-connected children’s rights.
+Here is an extract of his final speech

 More of Patrick's work

 Please contact StreetInvest should you wish to learn more of his work and/or the ongoing work of StreetInvest and our partners.